martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 the choice of rendering is not part of the canonical XML document.
 Alternative renderings could legitimately erase that information.

-That leads to the conclusion that better labelling, while possibly helpful, would not be sufficiently effective in correcting misconceptions.
+That leads to the conclusion that clearer marking for status, while possibly helpful, would not be sufficiently effective in correcting misconceptions.

 # How To Measure Success